risa2000/hmdq/README.md

 * [`Catch2`](https://github.com/catchorg/Catch2) to build unit tests.

 ### Building

+#### Building with CMake
-The project is developed as a "CMake project" in Visual Studio 2019, while using `ninja` as a build driver.
+The project is developed as a "CMake project" in Visual Studio 2019/2022, while using `ninja` as a build driver.
 The binary can be successfully built by native MSVC compiler `cl` or by LLVM `clang-cl` (Clang drop in replacement for MSVC compiler).

-Building with `clang-cl` may provide some additional challenges which however should not surprise anyone who is using this compiler and as such is already accustomed to some roughing.

 To have the automatic versioning working correctly, CMake scripts expect the build to happen in a locally cloned `git` repository.

+#### Building with Conan
+The batch file in `conan` subfolder creates all Conan generated files for the Visual Studio CMake integration (using `CMakeSettings.json`) to work correctly.

+The advantage is that all external dependencies (all except `LibOVR` which does not have a public Conan package) can be setup by Conan.
+This would also ensure that the local build corresponds to the released binary.